Alex313031/promethium/docs/development.md

 ## Remote module

-As Electron will be deprecating the `remote` module, we are migrating to our RPC solution.
+As Electron deprecated the `remote` module, I am now using the `@electron/remote` package.

 ## Node integration